Ormond Beach Car Accident Attorneys

 A car accident lawyer can help by:

-- Investigating the accident: An attorney can investigate the accident and gather the evidence needed to prove liability.
-This can include the accident report, any available video footage, and any available eyewitness testimony.
+- Investigating the accident: An attorney can examine the accident and compile evidence necessary to establish liability.
+This may include the accident report, video footage, and eyewitness testimony.

-- Calculating the full extent of your damages: An attorney can help you understand what types of compensation you may be entitled to and what your case may be worth.
-They can also help you calculate the full extent of your damages, including any future damages you may incur as a result of your injuries.
+- Calculating the full extent of your damages: An attorney can help determine potential compensation types and the worth of your case.
+They can also assess the full extent of your damages, including future damages stemming from your injuries.

-- Negotiating a settlement: An attorney can negotiate with the insurance company to try to reach a fair settlement.
-If the insurance company is unwilling to offer a fair settlement, an attorney can prepare your case for trial.
+- Negotiating a settlement: An attorney can negotiate with the insurance company for a fair settlement.
+Should the company remain unwilling to offer a fair settlement, an attorney can prepare for trial.

-- Representing you in court: An attorney can represent you in court and present your case to a judge and jury.
-They can also cross-examine the other driver and any other witnesses who testify against you.
+- Representing you in court: An attorney can represent you in court, presenting your case to a judge and jury.
+They can also cross-examine the opposing driver and other witnesses against you.

-At Politis & Matovina, P.A., we know that car accidents can be devastating.
-We also know that the insurance company is not on your side.
-Our Ormond Beach car accident lawyers can help you fight for the full, fair recovery you are owed.
-We can handle all communication with the insurance company on your behalf, and we will not hesitate to take your case to court if necessary.
+At Politis & Matovina, P.A., we understand that car accidents can be devastating.
+We also recognize that insurance companies may not act in your best interest.
+Our Ormond Beach car accident lawyers strive to secure the full, fair recovery you deserve.
+We manage all communications with the insurance company on your behalf and ensure your rights are thoroughly protected.

-At Politis & Matovina, P.A., we have been serving the needs of injured individuals and their families throughout the state of Florida since 1993.
-We know the law, and we know how to fight for the full, fair recovery you are owed.
-When you choose our firm, you can be confident that you are choosing a team that is dedicated to your best interests.
+At Politis & Matovina, P.A., since 1993, we have been committed to serving injured individuals and their families throughout Florida.
+We possess a thorough knowledge of the law and are prepared to fight for the full, fair recovery you are owed.
+By choosing our firm, you are securing a team dedicated to your best interests, ensuring every detail of your claim is meticulously handled.

 Our Victories Speak for Themselves